 Day 2: Tuesday 2 October, London

-- Welcome Evening Meal at The Savile Club
+- Welcome Dinner at the Savile Club

 Day 3: Wednesday 3 October, London – Richmond – London